some-dray/cg_assessment/sample_exec_summary.md

-### Security Vulnerability Assessment for Domain
+### Security Vulnerability Assessment for CustomerX

-This comprehensive vulnerability assessment demonstrates the challenges that <customer> face in managing CVE's at scale. <customer>  are not alone in this challenge, however this report shows the significant security advantages of migrating from standard container images to **Chainguard's hardened alternatives**.
+This comprehensive vulnerability assessment demonstrates the challenges that CustomerX face in managing CVE's at scale.
+CustomerX  are not alone in this challenge, however this report shows the significant security advantages of migrating from standard container images to **Chainguard's hardened alternatives**.
 Analysis of {{images_scanned}} container image pairs reveals a **{{reduction_percentage}} overall CVE reduction**, eliminating {{total_reduction}} vulnerabilities across your infrastructure.

 ### Key Findings